 Don’t write about the bad moments all of the time.
 It could be draining on you as well as your audience.

-Blogging about adversity is common.
+Writing about adversity is common.
 I do it often here myself.
 The key is writing about overcoming the adversity, more than the adversity itself.

 The same can be said for complaining.
 I think if you complain constantly, you could alienate readers.